 Comparing the Specs

 Consider your personal preferences and needs when choosing the suitable soundbar for you.
-This includes both your inputs and the location of your soundbar.
+This includes both HDMI inputs and the location of your soundbar.

-To relay audio from one device, you can use either digital optical or HDMI.
-Both are inexpensive and can transmit multi-channel audio.
+You can use either digital optical cable or HDMI ARC to relay audio from one device.
+Both are inexpensive and can transmit audio return channel.
 However, HDMI is better.

 What does HDMI ARC bring to the table?
-This connection can relay higher-end audio formats such as those found on Blu-Ray (Dolby TrueHD and DTS HD Master Audio).
-These formats are not supported by optical cables (a.k.a TOSLINK), which can reduce your audio quality.
+This connection can relay higher-end audio formats such as those found on Blu-Ray (Dolby Digital Sound – Dolby TrueHD and DTS HD Master Audio).
+These formats are not supported by optical cables (a.k.a TOSLINK), reducing your audio quality.

 While there are some differences between surround formats, it is not that significant.
 For example, if your soundbar has a low-end, entry-level soundbar, you might not be able to tell the difference in sound.